Victor Harbor is a seaside settlement known for its beaches, whale spotting and wildlife encounters

 - Ride the horse tram along the causeway to Granite Island

-Top things to do in Victor Harbor
+Things to do and top attractions in Victor Harbour

 Spot passing whales